Books by Jim Andrews

 |Ebook (PDF/ePub/mobi): $2.99|

 Dispatches from the Front Lines: Reflections on the Glory and Grind of Pastoral Ministry is what Pastor Jim Andrews calls his “legacy book.”
-It represents the harvest of whatever insight and wisdom about Christian ministry God has given him during over a half-century of pastoring and teaching pastoral students.
+This revised volume represents the harvest of insight and wisdom from over a half-century of pastoring and teaching pastoral students.
 While written primarily for pastors, this volume contains a wealth of principles and perspectives that will aid the walk of any believer who seriously intends to follow Christ, especially those who aspire to lay leadership in the church.
 For pastors, this work can shorten the learning curve for novices and perhaps even strengthen the vocational resolve of veterans as well.

 Marriage does not have to be a bummer.
 There is nothing wrong with the divine institution; there is often much wrong with our execution.
 Marriage without remorse is not an accident.
 More often than not, it is our persistent foolishness and our sins that turn what God intends for a blessing into a chronic burden.
 Follow the rules for the road and marriage can be a taste of heaven on earth.
 As long as we keep freelancing it and repeating the same old killer mistakes, it is no wonder that couples throw up their hands and whine, “Marriage is so hard!”
 No, the author contends, it is not the divine institution that is so hard; it is the hard-headed individuals in it who give it a bad rap.